ju-info-19/Simple-Interest-Calculator/README.md

 # Simple Interest Calculator

-This project provides a Bash script to compute simple interest based on user inputs for principal, rate of interest, and time period.
+This project provides a Bash script to compute simple interest.

-## How to use
+Given the principal, annual interest rate, and time period in years, it returns the interest amount.

-Run the script `simple-interest.sh` in a terminal and follow the prompts.
+Formula: `Simple Interest = (Principal × Rate × Time) / 100`